pramsey/pramsey.github.io/_posts/2019-07-23-aws-aurora.md

 I think it's more likely that short term thinking will lead to "AWS only" featuritis and the creation of a one-way valve, even the deliberate downgrading of RDS and on-premise capabilities to drive customers into the arms of Aurora, because: why not?

-The logic of enterprise sales is land, expand, lock-in, and squeeze.
+The logic of enterprise sales is: land, expand, lock-in, and squeeze.

 Just because AWS is currently in the land-and-expand phase doesn't mean they won't get to the succeeding phases eventually.